jcoleman45/6300test/Project1/ProjectPlan.md

 ```- Roles, with a short description of each role```
 ```- Table showing which team member(s) has which role(s)```

-Our team includes four members.
-The following are roles and their responsibilities:
+Project team structure is given below along with their roles and responsibilities:

 ###Project manager (Yuchun Qin)
 The project manager are responsible for setting goals and tracking the whole progress.
 This role drafts the project plan.